-In order to enhance returns to its common shareholders, the Company may also invest up to 30% of its assets opportunistically in other types of investments, including securities and derivatives of public companies.
+In order to enhance returns to its common shareholders, the Company may also invest up to 30% of its assets as attractive opportunities arise in a variety of other types of investments, including securities and derivatives of public companies.

-It is estimated that the Company's portfolio of fixed income instruments generally will have an expected maturity range of three to ten years.
+It is estimated that the Company's portfolio of fixed income instruments generally will have an expected maturity range of three to ten years, although there is no lower or or upper limit on maturity.
 It is expected that the credit of many of the middle-market companies in which the Company will invest will not be rated by any nationally-recognized statistical rating agency or, if so rated, will be rated below investment grade.